Uranium in Uzbekistan

 In December 2017 Uzbekistan and Russia signed an intergovernmental agreement on cooperation in the use of nuclear energy for peaceful purposes.
 In March 2018 Uzbekistan shortlisted 10 sites across the country for construction of a nuclear power plant, and by October the focus was on sites on the eastern and western shores of Lake Tudakul, a reservoir 25km northeast of Bukhara, on the border of the provinces of Navoi and Bukhara.
 In September 2018 a further intergovernmental agreement was signed for construction by Rosatom of two VVER-1200 reactors to be commissioned about 2028.
 The reference units are Novovoronezh II (V-392M).

 Rosatom in May 2019 said that a site near Aydarkul Lake in the Jizzakh region had been chosen, near the north-central border with Kazakhstan and north of Samarkand, and that construction was expected to start in 2020 or 2021.
-In July 2019 it was reported that the proposed site would be near Lake Tuzkan, in the Farishsky district.
+In July 2019 it was reported that the proposed site, would be near Lake Tuzkan, in the Farishsky district.
 UzAtom's site evaluation is being assisted by the International Atomic Energy Agency (IAEA) as part of its 'Milestones' approach to establishing nuclear power.

 In June 2019 French-based engineering and project management group Assystem signed an agreement with the Ministry of Energy to help double the country's installed generating capacity from 13 to 27 GWe and double its output by 2030, using nuclear, gas and wind.